ibm-cloud-docs/Cloudant/guides/iam.md

-Note the included `username` and `password` are always equivalent to IAM's Manager credentials and so use of *Use both legacy credentials and IAM* is insecure when used with Reader and Writer IAM permissions.
+Note the included `username` and `password` are always equivalent to IAM's Manager credentials and so use of *Use both legacy credentials and IAM* is insecure when used with Reader, Writer, Monitor or Checkpointer IAM roles.

 ## Should I use *Use only IAM* or *Use both legacy credentials and IAM*?
 {: #should-i-use-_use-only-iam_-or-_use-both-legacy-credentials-and-iam_-}